helenwang088/projects/index.md

 ### Book your favorite skating rink (Upcoming)

-Designed to cope with th 8AM booking madness of reserving a leisure skate at one of the [City of Toronto skating rinks](https://efun.toronto.ca/TorontoFun/Activities/ActivitiesAdvSearch.asp?SectionId=119&SubSectionId=179) during provincial lockdown.
+Designed to cope with the 8AM booking madness of reserving a leisure skate at a [City of Toronto skating rink](https://efun.toronto.ca/TorontoFun/Activities/ActivitiesAdvSearch.asp?SectionId=119&SubSectionId=179) during provincial lockdown.
 This program is going to help you select your fav rinks close to you and automatically book for you.

 A work in progress...